basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 you will then need to define security sources required for authentication.

+An more in-depth tutorial can be found in [[Managing Security Sources]].

 ### Add Source

 Riak security sources may be applied to a specific user, multiple users,